 - Residence regulations and

-- Basic principles of the right of residence for opportunities
+- Basic principles of the right of residence based on opportunity

-Tolerated stay for educational purposes is a special type of tolerated stay that requires the completion of at least two years of education.
-As this is a broad topic, the module "Tolerated stay for educational purposes" contains the following content in addition to a general introduction:
+Tolerance for training purposes is a special type of tolerance that requires the completion of at least two years of training.
+Since this topic is extensive, the “Tolerance for Training Purposes” module includes the following content in addition to a general introduction:

 - Right of residence for family members